-If the upper materials are removed and the underlaying soils are exposed, these soils may be wet, and potentially moisture sensitive.
+The presence of wet, potentially moisture sensitive shallow soils will increase the difficulty of site grading.
 PSI has been involved with projects in this region where these soils can undergo a loss of stability during wetter portions of the year.
-PSI anticipates that these soils at their current moisture levels will become easily disturbed if subjected to conventional rubber tire or narrow track-type equipment resulting in a loss of strength and characteristic "pumping".
+PSI anticipates that the soils at their current moisture levels will become easily disturbed if subjected to conventional rubber tire or narrow track-type equipment resulting in a loss of strength and characteristic "pumping".
 Soils that become disturbed would need to be excavated and replaced; however, this remedial excavation may expose progressively wetter soils with depth, thus compounding the condition.
 Thus, a normal approach to subgrade preparation may not be possible.